 Partial payments are when you pay only a portion of the invoice when it’s due.
 This is an option for businesses that need more time to pay their bills but don’t want to accrue interest or late fees.

-The most common way to make partial payments is by setting up a payment plan with your vendor.
+The most common way to make these kind of payment is by setting up a payment plan with your vendor.
 This is where you agree to make regular, fixed payments over a set period.
 You can also make partial payments online or by mail.
 Just be sure to include your invoice number on your check or money order so that the payment can be credited correctly.

 There are a few different scenarios in which partial payment may be accepted: